QuTech-Delft/quantuminspire/README.md

 * Authentication for the Quantum Inspire platform is currently password only; this will change to API-token based authentication in the near future;
 * There is no method to submit an algorithm and retrieve the results at a later moment.
+* Qiskit 0.6.0 compatibility is not complete
+* It is not possible to simulate algorithms that do not use full state projection
 * Known issues and common questions regarding the Quantum Inspire platform can be found in the [FAQ](https://www.quantum-inspire.com/faq/).

 ## Bug reports